Getting started

 Defining a parser

-class.)
+.
 Such classes are not meant to be instantiated.
 They are used purely as a kind of souped-up context manager.

-The metaclass of TextParsers
+The metaclass of ParserContext

 takes a whitespace

-named argument, which is a regular expression, or more commonly, a string that can be parsed into a regular expression.
-This becomes the definition of whitespace for all Parser
+named argument, which is a regular expression, or more commonly, a string that can be parsed into a regular expression, or less commonly, an arbitrary Parser

 , no whitespace is ignored.
+Common values for whitespace are:

 from parsita import *

-class NumericListParsers(TextParsers, whitespace=r'[ ]*'):
+class NumericListParsers(ParserContext, whitespace=r'[ ]*'):

-integer_list = '[' >> repsep(reg('(+-)?[0-9]+') > int, ',') << ']'
+integer_list = '[' >> repsep(reg('[+-]?[0-9]+') > int, ',') << ']'

 Pretty much every function in Parsita returns an object with type Parser